 Badger brushes are still considered the best brushes throughout most of the shaving community.
 They are the softest (depending on the grade you buy), holds water well and can create a good lather.
 They can also be amazingly expensive.

 Boar brushes are a good option for starting out.
 They are less expensive than badger but the hair can be a little scratchy until the ends split and it is broken in.

 Synthetic brushes have come a long way since they were first introduced.
-The new fibre being produced is much softer and more akin to some high end badger.
-They don’t take water on like a natural bristle does so they dry a lot quicker.
+The new fibre being produced is much softer and more akin to some high-end badger.
+They don’t take water on in the same way a natural bristle does so they dry a lot quicker.
 This makes them an ideal travel brush or for use in high humidity areas.
 They also produce great lather and are very cheap.

 I haven’t actually tried a Horsehair brush so I won’t comment on them.

 Semogue 1305 Boar – around £13

 Vulfix Grosvenor 404 Mixed Badger and Boar – around £15

 Wilkinson Sword Badger – around £4 at most supermarkets

 Any one of those will give you a good start and serve well for years to come.
 Personally I am using synthetics more than anything else these days.